fbraza/FruitDetect/README.md

 In our situation the interaction between backend and frontend is bi-directional.
 First the backend reacts to client side interaction (e.g., press a button, fill a form).
 Second we also need to modify the behavior of the frontend depending on what is happening on the backend.
 In this regard we complemented the Flask server with the [Flask-socketio](<https://www.shanelynn.ie/asynchronous-updates-to-a-webpage-with-flask-and-socket-io/>) library to be able to send such messages from the server to the client.
 This is well illustrated in two cases:

 - The approach used to handle the image streams generated by the camera where the backend deals directly with image frames and send them subsequently to the client side.
 This approach circumvents any web browser compatibility issues as `png` images are sent to the browser.
 Treatment of the image stream has been done using the Open-CV library and the whole logic has been encapsulated into a python class `Camera`.
-The full code can be read [here]() **LINK**.
+The full code can be read [here](https://github.com/fbraza/DSTI_Python_Labs/blob/master/lib_prediction/camera.py).

 - The approach used to treat fruits and thumb detection and send the results to the client where models and predictions are respectively loaded and analyzed on the backend then results are directly send as messages to the frontend.
 Based on the message the client needs to display different pages.
 An example of the code can be read below for result of the thumb detection.
-The full code can be read [here]().
+The full code can be read [here](https://github.com/fbraza/DSTI_Python_Labs/blob/master/static/js/application.js).

   ```javascript
     // receive details from server